Flying-spot scanner: Broadcast use

-Flying-spot scanners were used to scan both still print sides and motion picture film for both broadcast TV and later Post-production use.
+Flying-spot scanners were used to scan both still print slides and motion picture film for both broadcast TV and later post-production use.
 Flying-spot slide scanners were used for Station identification picture and to turn Test film into test TV pictures.
 There would be a slide changer like on slide projectors to change the slide.

-Flying-spot Motion picture film scanners were used since the early days of TV.
-Since film cameras had better quality than early TV cameras.
+Flying-spot motion picture film scanners were used since the early days of TV, since film cameras had better quality than early TV cameras.
 Early manufactures of Flying-spot scanners were Bosch Fernseh and Cintel.
 Cintel made Flying-spot scanners from the 1950s until the 2000s.
-The flying-spot scanner tube had limit life span and quantity decease with use.
+The flying-spot scanner tube had a limited life span and suffered degradation in quality with each use.
 Most flying-spot scanners use a green light that is shone through the exposed film image into a lens.
 White light gives a better picture.
 Flying-spot scanners were replaced with charge-coupled device Line Array – CCD for imaging and a white light to the film.